Enter the email address you signed up with and we'll email you a link to reset your password.

 Top Coworking Spaces in Belarus

-Recent reviews in Belarus
+Recent Reviews of Shared Office Space in Belarus

 Beautiful undiscovered Belarus has been ranked 154th out of 178 countries in the Press Freedom Index of Reporters Without Borders - censorship is alive and well in this country, especially where the Internet is concerned.
 Officially the Republic of Belarus, it is a landlocked country in Eastern Europe.
 There is a state telecom monopoly, "Beltelecom" that has the exclusive interconnection with Internet providers.
 About half of the population is connected with the majority of users under 29 years old and living in Minsk.